Progressive Muscle Relaxation

 Watch: Qigong practice

-There is quite a bit of research to support the health benefits of being in nature, but many of us know this intuitively.
+There is quite a bit of research to support the health benefits of being in nature and physical activity but many of us know this intuitively.

 Cornell reported that as little as 10 minutes a day in nature helps students elvate their moods and feel less stressed out.
 Read more here.